nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules_bibtext.md

 ### SSB-D functional

-The SSB-D[^78] functional is a small correction to the non-empirical PBE functional and includes a portion of Grimme's dispersion correction (s6=0.847455).
+The SSB-D[@swart2009,@swart2009_2] functional is a small correction to the non-empirical PBE functional and includes a portion of Grimme's dispersion correction (s6=0.847455).
 It is designed to reproduce the good results of OPBE for spin-state splittings and reaction barriers, and the good results of PBE for weak interactions.
-The SSB-D functional works excellent for these systems, including for difficult systems for DFT (dimerization of anthracene, branching of octane, water-hexamer isomers, C12H12 isomers, stacked adenine dimers), and for NMR chemical shieldings.
+The SSB-D functional works well for these systems, including for difficult systems for DFT (dimerization of anthracene, branching of octane, water-hexamer isomers, C12H12 isomers, stacked adenine dimers), and for NMR chemical shieldings.

-1.
 It can be specified as

 ```